 IBBME offers a Collaborative Specialization in Biomedical Engineering where students can receive a Certificate in Biomedical Engineering in conjunction with a research-stream graduate degree from one of 14 academic units at the University of Toronto.

-Students who obtain and complete this specialization during their master’s studies cannot receive a second certificate through the PhD program.
+Students who complete and obtain this specialization during master’s studies cannot receive a second certificate in the PhD program.

 Applicants to the collaborative specialization must have an A- average in their last two years of studies and are required to maintain an A- average in each of their graduate courses.

 - Students are admitted to one of the 14 participating graduate units and must have a supervisor or co-supervisor with an appointment to IBBME